Hyphen: Other uses

-The hyphen is sometimes used to hide letters in words (filleting for redaction or censoring), as in G-d, although an en dash can be used as well ("G–d").
+It is sometimes used to hide letters in words (filleting for redaction or censoring), as in "G-d", although an en dash can be used as well ("G–d").

-The hyphen is often used in reduplicatives.
+It is often used in reduplication.

+Due to their similar appearances, hyphens are sometimes mistakenly used where an en dash or em dash would be more appropriate.

 Varied meanings

 Some stark examples of semantic changes caused by the placement of hyphens to mark attributive phrases: